-NDIF image files cannot be directly transmitted on the Internet because they have resource forks.
+NDIF and self mounting image files cannot be directly transmitted on the Internet because they have resource forks8.
 BinHex and MacBinary encoding convert the image to a data fork-only file that can be safely uploaded to Web and FTP servers, even using software that's improperly configured or not Mac-savvy.
 MacBinary produces smaller files than BinHex, but some older software can only decode BinHex.

-6.5 License Agreement
+7.5 License Agreement

-If you choose a license agreement other than None, Disk Copy will display a license agreement each time the image is mounted.
+If you choose a license agreement other than None, a license agreement will be displayed each time the image is mounted.
 Use the pop-up menu to select the license agreement you want included.
 This option is disabled if you have not entered any license agreements.
+To add a license agreement, choose Show Agreements from the License Agreements menu.
+Then choose Add Agreement... to add an agreement and Add Language... to add at least one language.